Graphical tools for selecting conditional instrumental sets: Linearly valid conditional instrumental sets

 In this section, we graphically characterize the class of conditional instrumental sets $(Z,W)$ such that the two-stage least squares estimator $\hat{\tau}_{yx}^{z.w}$ is consistent for the total effect $\tau_{yx}$ in linear structural equation models.

 \begin{definition} Consider disjoint nodes $X$ and $Y$, and node sets $Z$ and $W$ in an acyclic directed mixed graph $\g$.
-We refer to $(Z,W)$ as a \textit{valid} conditional instrumental set relative to $(X,Y)$ in $\g$ if the following hold: i) there exists a linear structural equation model compatible with $\g$ such that $\Sigma_{xz.w}\neq 0$ and ii) for all linear structural equation models compatible with $\g$ such that $\Sigma_{xz.w}\neq 0$, the two-stage least squares estimator $\hat{\tau}_{yx}^{z.w}$ converges in probability to $\tau_{yx}$. \end{definition}
+We refer to $(Z,W)$ as a linearly valid conditional instrumental set relative to $(X,Y)$ in $\g$ if the following hold: (i) there exists a linear structural equation model compatible with $\g$ such that $\Sigma_{xz.w}\neq 0$ and (ii) for all linear structural equation models compatible with $\g$ such that $\Sigma_{xz.w}\neq 0$, the two-stage least squares estimator $\hat{\tau}_{yx}^{z.w}$ converges in probability to $\tau_{yx}$. \end{definition}

-Condition i) of Definition \ref{definition:validCIS} ensures that Condition ii) is not void.
+Condition (i) of Definition \ref{definition:validCIS} ensures that Condition (ii) is not void.
 In graphical terms, it corresponds to requiring that $Z \not\perp_{\g} X \mid W$.
-Condition ii) then ensures that if $\Sigma_{xz.w} \neq 0$, which can be checked with observational data, the two-stage least squares estimator $\hat{\tau}_{yx}^{z.w}$ is consistent for the total effect $\tau_{yx}$.
+Condition (ii) then ensures that if $\Sigma_{xz.w} \neq 0$, which can be checked with observational data, the two-stage least squares estimator $\hat{\tau}_{yx}^{z.w}$ is consistent for the total effect $\tau_{yx}$.
 If $\Sigma_{xz.w}=0$, the estimator $\hat{\tau}_{yx}^{z.w}$ is generally inconsistent and has non-standard asymptotic theory \citep{staiger1997instrumental}, which is why we do not consider this case.
 In finite samples, a non-zero but small $\Sigma_{xz.w}$ is also problematic due to weak instrument bias \citep{bound1995problems,stock2002survey} but since we only consider the asymptotic regime this is not relevant for our results.
-We now provide an entirely graphical characterization for the class of valid conditional instrumental sets.
+We now provide a graphical characterization for the class of linearly valid conditional instrumental sets.